Almost Bayesian: The Fractal Dynamics of Stochastic Gradient Descent: Fractional Dynamics of Deep Learning

-Note that due to the definition of $D_\xi$, the above condition that it be constant is actually simply saying that $\lambda(w)$ be constant on $\mathcal{W}$.
+Note that the above holds even if $D_\xi$ does not have the form given in definition \ref{def:non_hom_walk} so long as it is simply a scalar.
+However, if it does have the form, due to the definition of $D_\xi$, the above condition that it be constant is actually simply saying that $\lambda(w)$ be locally constant in $\mathcal{W}$ which tends to be the case away from phase transitions \citep{wang2025differentiation}.
 We can also get from this a relationship with the Bayesian posterior perspective of singular learning theory.

 \begin{corollary} Letting $\gamma = 1$ for simplicity, if $\mathcal{L}$ is the log-loss and $w \in \mathcal{W}$ then

 so

 where $Z_{mD_\xi}$ is the partition function and $\rho$ is an arbitrary choice of prior. \end{corollary}